david-sauvage/effective-java-summary/README.md

 The best way to write a robust and responsive program is to ensure that the average number of *runnable* threads is not significantly greater than the number of processors.
 Thread priorities are among the least portable features of Java.

+##Serialization

+__Item 85 : Prefer alternatives to Java serialization__

+Serialization is dangerous and should be avoided.
+Alternatives such as JSON should be used.
+If working with serialization, try not deserialize untrusted data.
+If you have no other choice, use object deserialization filtering.